 Flat, level ground is easier to traverse, and, well, if you’ve ever had to push a wheelchair up a hill…

-And if you’re creating an accessible landscape for the blind or visually impaired, varying the types of pavers you use within different areas can be a great way to signify a change in the environment.
+And if you’re creating a landscape design for the blind or visually impaired, varying the types of pavers you use within different areas can be a great way to signify a change in the environment.
 (Maybe smooth brick pavers on the patio, natural stone pavers on paths and stamped cement on the pool deck?)

-Accessible Landscaping Tip #3: Give Yourself Wide Berth
+Accessible Property Tip #3: Give Yourself Wide Berth

-There are no narrow pathways in an accessible landscape!
+There are no narrow spaces with wheelchair pathways!
 Think of accessibility as your excuse to create majestically wide paved pathways and give everyone plenty of room to move among the tables, chairs and other items on your patio.

 (Building an outdoor kitchen with a belly-up bar?
 Don’t forget to include a counter with a lower height — toasts aren’t as fun when you can’t include everyone.)

-Accessible Landscaping Tip #4: Use Walls to Create Boundaries
+Accessible Property Tip #4: Use Walls to Create Boundaries

-Just as it’s important to provide handholds inside the home to provide extra support, retaining walls and other surfaces of various heights can be helpful in an accessible landscape.
+Just as it’s important to provide handholds inside the home to provide extra support, retaining walls and other surfaces of various heights can be helpful in an accessible residential property.

-Accessible Landscaping Tip #5: Don’t Forget the Pool
+Accessible Property Tip #5: Don’t Forget the Pool

 Swimming pools can be great for rehabilitative exercise as well as fun and relaxation for everyone.
 If you’re building a new backyard swimming pool — or retrofitting an existing pool to be more accessible — consider adding a sloped beach entry instead of steps to make it easier for everyone to get into the pool.